lfn3/personal-site/content/post/the-making-of.md

 aliases = ["/blog/posts/the-making-of.html", "blog/posts/the-making-of"]
 +++

-*Once again, this post is hideously out of date.
+*This post is hideously out of date.
 Go take a look at [Moving to Hugo and Lanyon](/2015/02/14/moving-to-hugo-and-lanyon/) for the lowdown on way this site works now*

 So.
 I'd written two posts in anticipation of getting this up and running, however they proved to be glouriously incorrect.
 I've been through about three or four changes in terms of how I actually decided to do this, so... yeah.